 Find out your options when it comes to work, your rights, what to do if you're self-employed and what other financial support is available for you.

 Working through cancer treatment or returning to work after treatment is a very personal decision.
-You might feel that working is a financial necessity for you.
-Perhaps it marks a return to normal life or brings a sense of control at an otherwise uncertain time.
+You might have to return to work for financial reasons.
+Working may also mark a return to normal life and may bring a sense of control at an otherwise uncertain time.
 You might feel you need to focus your energy on treatment and recovery.
-There are no right or wrong answers, so you must do what is right for you.
+There’s no right or wrong answers, so you must do what’s right for you.

 Working through cancer treatment or returning to work

-You're going to need to take some time off work for surgery and for chemotherapy.
-You don't have to tell your employer that you are being treated for ovarian cancer, but with lots of appointments and the impact on your energy it'll make it easier for them to understand your situation and support you if they know.
+You’re going to need to take some time off work for surgery and for chemotherapy.
+You don’t have to tell your employer that you are being treated for ovarian cancer.
+If you’re going to lots of appointments and it’s having an impact on your energy, telling them could make it easier for them to understand your situation and support you.

-Ask your clinical nurse specialist (CNS) or oncologist about how your treatment might affect your working life.
-This is important information that can be used by you and your employer to come up with a sensible work plan.
+Ask your Clinical Nurse Specialist (CNS) or oncologist about how your treatment might affect your working life.
 You can ask questions like:

 How often will I need to have treatment?